learn-co-curriculum/react-hooks-redux-forms-codealong/README.md

 is, whenever the user types something in) we should call our `handleChange()` function (which we haven't written yet).

-Okay, our code calls the `handleChange()` function each time the user types in the input, but we still need to write that `handleChange` function.
+Our code calls the `handleChange()` function each time the user types in the input, but we still need to write that `handleChange` function.
 Let's start with the old way, setting a state value: